 S

-SOURCES IN ENGLISH (AND FRENCH)
+SOURCES IN ENGLISH (and beyond)

 Ahmed Ali, 'The Anguished Heart: Mir and the Eighteenth Century', from The Golden Tradition: An Anthology of Urdu Poetry, selected, translated, and with an introduction by Ahmed Ali.
 New York: Columbia University Press, 1973.
 Pp. 23-54: [on this site]